wp-plugins/playbuzz/readme.txt

 Yes.
 Playbuzz's UI is responsive and mobile compatible.

 = Can I create my own content? =
 For sure.
+And the plugin makes it super easy to find your own creations in a dedicated tab interface.
 We encourage you to use our free platform to create original Playful Content here: https://www.playbuzz.com/create

 = Might this plugin slow down my website? =
 Nope.
 Test it and see for yourself.
 Playbuzz uses a large content delivery network to ensure super-fast load times.